Delicious crispy crunchy marinated tofu in a soft floury tortilla and filled with your favourite toppings!

 Bake the Tofu

-- Preheat the oven to 180c and line a baking sheet with baking parchment.
+- Preheat the oven to 180c and line a baking sheet with parchment paper.

 - Sprinkle the cornmeal onto a plate.
 Remove the tofu pieces from the marinade and toss in the cornmeal, coating as much of the surface as possible.

-- Place the coated tofu onto the baking sheet in a single layer and bake for 30-40 minutes, turning once.
+- Place the coated tofu onto the baking sheet in a single layer and bake for 30-40 minutes until it’s golden brown, turning once.

 Make the Sauce